usnistgov/800-63-3-Implementation-Resources/sp800-63c/05-Scenarios.md

 ### Brokered Identity Management

-Some federated identity architectures are based on brokered identity management [[section 5.1.4]], where a single broker intermediates transactions between registered IdPs and RPs.
+Some federated identity architectures are based on brokered identity management described in [Section 5.1.4](https://pages.nist.gov/800-63-3/sp800-63c.html#proxied), where a single broker intermediates transactions between registered IdPs and RPs.
 In this architecture, each entity in the system only has to register with one broker in order to interoperate with everyone else in the system.
 It also means that an IdP can authenticate a subscriber without knowledge of which RP requested the authentication event.

 Recent advances in automated registration processes have made IdP/RP integrations much less onerous than they used to be.
 It is possible for an IdP and RP to register with each other in a very short amount of time without any manual processes.
 This has lessened the value of brokered identity architectures, since interoperability can be simple and fast even without a central broker.